yichunzhao/jpa-cache-spring/README.md

 Watching out stackover flow exception as using lombok to create hashcode in a bi-directional relationship; it causes a recursive invoking, and eventually leading to a stack overflow.
 In the entities, the relationship achors doesn't stand for model physical meanings, they should be excluded.

 #### HashCode
 Primary key is auto-generated as persisting in the database, otherwise it is a null.
 Hence, caclulating hascode with the primary key doesn't return a fixed value as using the Lombok.
+Intuitively, we may thhink using primary key to calculate hashcode for an entity, when using an auto-generated strategy, it doesn't fit the requirement about the hashcode in the java doc.
+So, in another way, we set the hashcode return a fixed number; or we have to figure out a business key or a natural key that may identify an entity/entry uniquely.

 #### ToString
 Lombok toString method may include lazy loaded fields, within a open persistence session it may cause extra queries and leaving database overhead.